Managing the Tuple Mover

-MoveOutInterval if you expect peak load rates to fill the WOS quickly.
+MoveOutInterval if you expect the peak load rate to fill the WOS quickly.
+Reduce

-In some cases, you might want to control how Vertica loads data into ROS or WOS.
-Vertica provides various options to control how it loads data for specific tables and DML operations.
+In some cases, you might wish to control how Vertica loads data into ROS or WOS.
+Vertica provides various options for controlling how it loads data for specific tables and DML operations.
 This can also affect Tuple Mover behavior.
-For details, see Choosing a Load Method.
+For more information, see Choosing a Load Method.

 If your database is receiving a large volume of data to load or if it is performing many DIRECT loads or inserts, consider allowing the Tuple Mover to perform more operations concurrently by increasing the

 TM resource pool until it can keep up with anticipated peak loads.
 For example:

 => ALTER RESOURCE POOL TM MEMORYSIZE '4G' PLANNEDCONCURRENCY 4 MAXCONCURRENCY 5;

 By default, the Tuple Mover assumes that all loads and updates for partitioned tables are going to the same active partition.
 For example, if a table is partitioned by month, the Tuple Mover expects that after the start of a new month, no data is loaded into the partition for the prior month.

 If loads and updates occur to more than one partition, set the

 ActivePartitionCount parameter to reflect the number of partitions that will be loading data.
 For example, if your database receives data for the current month as well as updates to the prior month, set